Cancer Treatment is a Team Effort

 There are other types of oncology and you may be recommended to see a specialist based on your specific diagnosis.
 For many patients, depending on the type of cancer, they will see 2-3 different oncologists who work together on a customized cancer treatment plan.

-- Radiation Oncologist - the doctor oversees your radiation therapy treatments.
+- Radiation Oncologist - this doctor oversees your radiation therapy treatments.
 These physicians work with the other members of the radiation therapy team to develop your treatment plan and ensure that each treatment is given accurately.

 - Radiation Oncology Nurse - nurses who specialize in caring for patients receiving radiation therapy.
 They will work with the radiation oncologist and technician as well as help explain treatment, side effect management, and other important information to each patient.